Blog icon

 The world is undergoing a clean energy transition at unprecedented speed, scope and scale.
 Making the transition requires collective problem solving across the value chain – from academia, to industry experts, to global system operators.
 Overcoming the challenges involved is urgent and vitally important for Australia, and the world.

 Our major challenge is no longer the cost of renewable energy, instead, it is how to integrate this energy into our electricity systems.
-With increasing plans for scaling back fossil fuel-based power over the next decade, the pressure is on to ensure the security, reliability and stability of Australia's future power systems with a high penetration of inverter-based resources.
+With plans for scaling back fossil fuel-based power over the next decade, the pressure is on to ensure the security, reliability and stability of Australia's future power systems with a high proportion of inverter-based resources.
 The hurdles involved range from solving technical issues, through to workforce training and developing new real-time operational tools.
-By tackling these challenges –in a collaborative way and sharing outcomes widely, Australian scientists and researchers have an opportunity to lead the way.
+By tackling these challenges –in a collaborative way and sharing outcomes widely, Australian scientists and researchers are leading the way.
 Working together, we can ensure energy security for Australia during the energy transition while creating jobs, investment, export opportunities, earning global recognition and, most importantly, massively accelerating the transition to a low emissions electricity sector.

 The G-PST Consortium and Australia's leadership

-The Global Power System Transformation (G-PST) Consortium was officially announced on April 21, 2021 with the visionary goal to "Dramatically accelerate the transition to low emission and low cost, secure, and reliable power systems, contributing to less than 50 per cent emission reductions over the next 10 years, with $2 billion of government and donor support for technical, market, and workforce solutions that unlock $10 trillion+ of private sector investment".
-The Consortium is led by the US and UK and will focus on solving the most pressing challenges to accelerate the decarbonisation of our electricity system.
+The international Global Power System Transformation (G-PST) Consortium was officially announced on April 21, 2021 with the visionary goal to "Dramatically accelerate the transition to low emission and low cost, secure, and reliable power systems, contributing to less than 50 per cent emission reductions over the next 10 years, with $2 billion of government and donor support for technical, market, and workforce solutions that unlock $10 trillion+ of private sector investment".
+The Consortium is led by the US and UK and has focused on solving the most pressing challenges to accelerate the decarbonisation of electricity system around the world.

 1. Inverter Design – Development of capabilities, services, design methodologies and standards for Inverter-Based Resources (IBRs) to ensure power system reliability.

-2. Stability Tools and Methods – New tools and methods are required to ensure reliability, security and stability in power systems with more IBRs and traditional synchronous machines being phased out in the future.
+2. Stability Tools and Methods – New tools and methods are required to ensure reliability, security and stability in power systems with more IBRs, as traditional synchronous machines continue to be phased out.

 3. Control Room of the Future – Development of new technologies and approaches for enhanced real-time visibility and analysis in power system operator control rooms.